 In this data recovery case, the client’s PC failed to boot up.
 The computer told the client upon powering up their computer that the boot device could not be found.
 The boot device is usually the hard drive itself.
-It can also be a CD or USB flash drive containing the material needed to install, reinstall, or repair an operating system.
+It can also be a device containing the material needed to install, reinstall, or repair an operating system.
 In HP personal desktop computers and laptops, when the motherboard is unable to find a device to boot from, it spits out an error code.
 Among the commonly seen HP boot error codes is the Hard Disk 3F0 error code.

 Hard Disk 3F0 Error Data Recovery Case Study: Western Digital Detects Wrong Capacity